Tanishh2203/Customer_Support_Ticket_Classifier/README.md

 **Model Training**:

-- Trained multiple models (SVM, Random Forest, XGBoost, Logistic Regression, Naive Bayes) for both issue type and urgency level classification.
+- Trained multiple models (SVM, Random Forest, XGBoost, Logistic Regression) for both issue type and urgency level classification.
 - Used Stratified K-Fold cross-validation and GridSearchCV for hyperparameter tuning (e.g., tuning `C` for SVM, `max_depth` for Random Forest).
 - Addressed class imbalance with SMOTE, applying a custom sampling strategy to oversample minority classes like "Installation Issue".
 - Evaluated models using classification reports and confusion matrices.